PDF 162 KB

 Adults over 65 years are more likely to be hospitalised and affected by complications from influenza, such as pneumonia.

-People with certain medical conditions are more likely to have complications from influenza.
-These medical conditions include:
+People with certain medical conditions are more likely to have serious complications from an influenza infection:

 Adults and children who are experiencing homelessness are also eligible to receive the funded vaccines under the state funded program.